radzionc/resume/prompts/resume-jobs.md

-Update `technologies` and `responsibilities` props for each job position in my resume.
+Fill `responsibilities` props for each job position in my resume.
 Keep responsibilities short and effective.
+There could be maximum of 4 bullet points on position, and use your judgement to include less points when I had less contributions due to duration of employment.

-When displaying responsibilities, you can use `ResumeLink` component to mention the project I worked on.
+When displaying responsibilities, you can use `ProductLink` component to mention the project I worked on, but only if I mentioned the URL before!
+It has `to` prop for the url.
+To highlight a technology, you can use `Tech` component.
+The `responsibilities` prop receives an array of `React.Node`.